cksapp/Datto-DBPool_PSWrapper/docs/Datto-DBPool_API/Invoke-DBPoolRequest.md

 # Invoke-DBPoolRequest

 ## SYNOPSIS
-Makes an API request to the DBPool
+Internal function to make an API request to the DBPool API

 ## SYNTAX